 1. Define The Purpose Of The Evaluation

-Before starting the evaluation process, it is essential to take a step back and define the overall purpose of the evaluation.
+Before initiating the evaluation process, it’s crucial to step back and define the overall purpose of the evaluation.
+This step can be significantly enhanced by incorporating a strengths-based approach, such as the HIGH5 test.

 2. Choose The Right Time And Place